Trail Specifications

 Project Milestones

-From initial proposal to environmental review — here's where things stand.
+From master plan to environmental review — 22 milestones over a decade of community effort.
+Here's where things stand.

 Initial Proposal